 HanesBrands, Evercore ISI Virtual Consumer & Retail Summit, 6/15

-Childrens Place, Q1 2020 Earnings Call, 6/11
+Children’s Place, Q1 2020 Earnings Call, 6/11

 “Due to the pandemic, consumers all across America have been forced to shop online, many for the first time, with positive results.
-We anticipate that the lingering impact of COVID-19 will continue to accelerate the shift to digital, putting enormous pressure on the already stressed brick-and-mortar channel, resulting in accelerated store closures.
-Further exacerbating this issue are the forced bankruptcies of several weaker retailers that were unable to handle the demand shock to their balance sheets caused by the pandemic.
+However, we anticipate that the lingering impact of COVID-19 will continue to accelerate the shift to digital, putting enormous pressure on the already stressed brick-and-mortar channel, resulting in accelerated store closures.
+Further exacerbating this issue are the forced bankruptcies of several weaker retailers that we’re unable to handle the demand shock to their balance sheets caused by the pandemic.
 Retail bankruptcies almost always come with outsized and accelerated store closures, or in many cases, full store liquidations.
-When you combine the accelerated shift to digital, which we believe will continue over the long term, with the large number of store closures anticipated to occur over the next few years, we believe that significant market share consolidation opportunities exist for retailers with stronger balance sheets, developed omni capabilities and recession-proof assortments.”
+When you combine the accelerated shift to digital, which we believe will continue over the long term, with the large number of store closures anticipated to occur over the next few years, we believe that significant market share consolidation opportunities exist for retailers with stronger balance sheets, developed Omni capabilities and recession-proof assortments.”

 RH, Q1 Earnings Q&A Conference Call, 6/04